 A CONVERSATION WITH KATHARINE GATES

 Katharine Gates is a writer, anthropologist, publisher, artist and curator based just outside New York City.
-She is the author of Deviant Desires: Incredibly Strange Sex (originally published in 2000 by RE/Search Publications, and reissued by PowerHouse Books with the amended subtitle A Tour of the Erotic Edge in 2017, and was the curator of KINK: Geography of the Erotic Imagination, an exhibition hosted by the Museum of Sex, NYC, in 2006.
+She is the author of Deviant Desires: Incredibly Strange Sex, which was originally published in 2000 by RE/Search Publications, and reissued by PowerHouse Books with the amended subtitle A Tour of the Erotic Edge in 2017.
+Katharine was also the curator of KINK: Geography of the Erotic Imagination, an exhibition hosted by the Museum of Sex, NYC, in 2006.

-Katharine was the curator, owner and proprietor of Key Gallery, an independent, avant-garde contemporary art gallery in Richmond, Virginia, from 1991-93.
-Between 1992 and 2008, she also ran an artist’s publishing house — Gates of Heck — which would publish works by Annie Sprinkle, Charles Burns, Gary Panter, Joe Coleman and Art Spiegelman, amongst others.
-She is also the creator of the Kinkmap, an attempt to chart as many niche kinks and fetishes as possible, and the connections between them.
+Katharine was the curator, owner and proprietor of Key Gallery, an avant-garde contemporary art gallery in Richmond, Virginia, from 1991-93.
+Between 1992 and 2008, she also operated an independent art book publishing house — Gates of Heck — which would publish works by renowned artists such as Annie Sprinkle, Charles Burns, Gary Panter, Joe Coleman and Art Spiegelman, amongst others.
+In addition to her work as a writer, publisher and gallerist, Katharine is the creator of the Kinkmap, an ongoing attempt to document as many niche kinks and fetishes as possible, and chart the various connections between them within a single graphic matrix.
 The Kinkmap has been reprinted in Human Sexuality, a college psychology textbook, and can also be found online.

 -